strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/webpack-aliases-removed.md

 **In Strapi v4**

 - We maintained a specific list of dependencies that were aliased in webpack configuration.
-This ensured that plugins consistently used our versions of certain libraries like the design-system. <br/> <br/> However, this approach led to many bugs.
+This ensured that plugins consistently used our versions of certain libraries like the design-system.

 </SideBySideColumn>